October 2, 2009

-The nocturnal habits of skunks, their unaggressive nature , and the generally beneficial role they play in nature by consuming insects and rodents are all good reasons to leave them alone until they have moved on their own accord (which they readily do) or can safely be harassed away from an area where they are not wanted.
+The nocturnal habits of skunks, their non-aggressive nature and the beneficial role they play are all good reasons to leave them alone until they have moved on their own accord (which they readily do) or can safely be encouraged to leave an area where they are not wanted.

-Skunks are attracted to things like garbage and pet food left out at night and convenient denning sites, such as wood and rock piles, elevated sheds, openings under concrete slabs and porches, and access to crawl spaces under houses.
+Skunks are opportunists at heart — they’re mainly attracted to low-hanging fruit like garbage and pet food left out at night, as well as convenient denning sites, such as wood and rock piles, elevated sheds, openings under concrete slabs and porches and crawl spaces.

 Preventive measures, such as removing attractants around houses, will decrease the likelihood of an unpleasant skunk encounter.
-This includes securing trash, feeding pets indoors, or if fed outdoors, removing food immediately after pets eat.
+This includes securing trash, covering window wells, feeding pets indoors, or if fed outdoors, removing food immediately after pets eat.

-If the plug remains undisturbed for two or three nights (and it is not winter, when the skunk may be inactive for long periods), it is safe to assume that the hole is unoccupied and can be filled.
+If the plug remains undisturbed for two or three nights, it is safe to assume that the hole is unoccupied and can be filled.
+In the winter, skunks may remain inactive for longer periods, so provide them with a bit more time to disturb the plug before blocking the den entrance.
 Permanently exclude skunks (and other den-seeking creatures) with an L-shaped footer of welded wire or similar barriers.

 If a skunk is using the den, either harassment or eviction using a one-way door system is recommended.
-It is imperative to be sure that dependent young are not present.
-When in doubt, assume they are and consider using the door after they start following their mother to forage.
-Leave the door in place for two or three nights to a week to be sure the skunk has left.
+When evicting skunks, be sure that dependent young are not present.
+When in doubt, assume they are and use the door only after they start following their mother to forage.
+Leave the door in place from two or three nights to a week to be sure the skunk has left.

-Repellants may also be effective.
+Repellants may also be effective in skunk deterrence.
 Mild repellents, such as used kitty litter, can be placed near or inside the den to one side so the skunk has to pass them to get out; commercial or homemade capsaicin or castor oil repellents may also be tried.

-Others, such as the powerful capsaicin-based “hot sauces,” must be used with extreme care because of the consequences for both people and pets who may inadvertently come into contact with them.
+Stronger products, such as the powerful capsaicin-based “hot sauces,” are often unnecessary — in the case that they are used, they must be treated with extreme care due to the consequences for people, and animals who may inadvertently come into contact with them.

 Skunks who have wandered into a garage can simply be allowed to wander back out by making sure the door is open before dusk.
 Skunks are nocturnally active, so opening the door at dusk and closing it later in the evening is likely to be a solution to this problem.